autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-custom-model.md

 ## Training a custom model without TabularPredictor

-Below we will demonstrate how to train the model outside `TabularPredictor`.
+Below we will demonstrate how to train the model outside [TabularPredictor](../../api/autogluon.predictor.html#module-0).
 This is useful for debugging and minimizing the amount of code you need to understand while implementing the model.

 This process is similar to what happens internally when calling fit on `TabularPredictor`, but is simplified and minimal.